awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cognito-userpool-smsconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SnsCallerArn`  <a name="cfn-cognito-userpool-smsconfiguration-snscallerarn"></a>
-The Amazon Resource Name \(ARN\) of the Amazon Simple Notification Service \(SNS\) caller\.
-This is the ARN of the IAM role in your AWS account which Cognito will use to send SMS messages\.
+The Amazon Resource Name \(ARN\) of the Amazon SNS caller\.
+This is the ARN of the IAM role in your AWS account that Amazon Cognito will use to send SMS messages\.
 SMS messages are subject to a [spending limit](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-email-phone-verification.html)\.
 *Required*: No
 *Type*: String
 *Minimum*: `20`